ivadsiulsgames/tycooncreator/README.md

 </div>

 Source code for Tycoon Creator.
-This game was made using the Nevermore Engine libraries.
+This game was made using the Nevermore Engine packages.

 ## Tools